Evidence-Based Nutrient Recommendations

 Agrams per kg of body weight per day

 The vegan men in Schmidt et al.’s analysis of EPIC-Oxford were eating 0.85 g/kg/day of protein (calculations).
 Although the men were apparently healthy, protein balance wasn’t measured.
-It should also be noted that the protein and amino acid intakes were measured by a food frequency questionnaire which the authors say might have underestimated the intakes of vegans.
+It should also be noted that the protein and amino acid intakes were measured by a food frequency questionnaire, which the authors say might have underestimated the intakes of vegans.

-The table below compares vegan amino acid intakes in EPIC-Oxford to the United States RDA for amino acids.
+Table 5 compares vegan amino acid intakes in EPIC-Oxford to the United States RDA for amino acids.

-Percentage of RDA
+Amino Acid Intake (g/day) RDA (g/day) Percentage of RDA

 Isoleucine 2.47 1.29 191